Message from the Chairman

 The Polytechnic has laid solid foundations and is making considerable progress in achieving its Vision and Mission of graduating skilled Bahrainis that can meet the growth in demand for professionals within the current labour market, as well as meeting the needs of emerging industries as the Kingdom’s economy diversifies.

 Going forward the Board of Trustees will continue to work closely with the Polytechnic’s executive management to build on the foundation of systems, policies and plans established in the last two years.
 We will continue to work together to achieve high levels of success and ultimately the realisation of the Polytechnic’s Vision and Mission.

 Message from the CEO

-Having been given the opportunity to join the Polytechnic as Deputy CEO in 2011, and Acting CEO in 2012, it has been a privilege to work with the professional, dedicated and creative people who make up the community of learners; both the staff and students of Bahrain Polytechnic.
+Having been given the opportunity to join the Polytechnic as CEO in 2017, it has been a privilege to work with the professional, dedicated and creative people who make up the community of learners; both the staff and students of Bahrain Polytechnic.
 Furthermore, the guidance provided by the Minister of Education, HE Dr Majed bin Ali Alnoaimi, and the commitment of the Board Members has been invaluable, whose efforts have led to the achievements highlighted in the Bahrain Polytechnic Annual report.

 In 2013, Bahrain Polytechnic made an application for institutional listing on Bahrain’s Qualifications Framework for four of its qualifications, as part of a national pilot overseen by the Qualifications and Quality Assurance Authority (QQA).
 The institutional listing process required a peer review of our Academic Quality Management System.
 Getting our Qualifications listed on the National Framework, alongside the international peer validations implemented in preparation for professional body accreditations of our programmes, provided stakeholders with very strong assurances of Bahrain Polytechnic’s academic quality.